 What is a Non-Callable Preferred Stock?

-A non-callable preferred stock (also known as non-redeemable preferred stock) is a type of preferred shares that do not include the callable feature.
-In other words, the issuer of non-callable preferred shares does not have the option to buy back the issued preferred shares (call) at some predetermined price after a certain date.
+Non-callable preferred stock (also known as non-redeemable preferred stock) is a type of preferred stock shares that do not include a callable feature.
+In other words, the issuer of non-callable preferred shares does not have the option to buy back the issued shares (call) at some predetermined price after a certain date.
 In this sense, non-callable preferred shares are similar to non-callable bonds.

 Understanding Non-Callable Preferred Stock

-Despite the lack of callable provision, non-callable preferred shares have other features typical for this type of financial securities, including preference of dividends, preference in assets claim in case of the company’s liquidation, and non-voting clauses.
+Despite the lack of a callable provision, non-callable preferred stock shares have other features typical of preferred stock, including preference of dividends, preference in assets claim in case of the company’s liquidation, and non-voting clauses.

-Non-callable preferred shares provide more protection to investors than redeemable preferred shares.
+Non-callable preferred stock shares provide more protection to investors than redeemable preferred shares.
 The issuer of callable preferred stock has the option to buy back all issued shares if there is an opportunity to issue the shares with a lower dividend rate (e.g., when interest rates fall).
-In such a case, the investors will not have a chance to find other investment opportunities with a similar dividend rate as the newly issued shares will have a lower rate.
+This is a plus for the issuer but a risk for the shareholders.

 Generally, even preferred shares with a callable feature have a non-callable period.
-Strictly speaking, callable preferred shares become redeemable only after a predetermined date (when the non-callable period expires).
+Strictly speaking, callable preferred stock becomes redeemable only after a predetermined date (when the non-callable period expires).

-Preferred shares with a non-callable provision also have a non-convertible provision.
-It means that the preferred shares cannot be exchanged for the company’s common shares in the future.
+Preferred shares with a non-callable provision also typically have a non-convertible provision.
+This means that the preferred shares cannot be exchanged for the company’s common shares in the future.

-The valuation of non-callable preferred shares is simpler relative to the valuation of their callable counterparts.
-Essentially, the price of a non-callable preferred share equals the dividends paid by the stock discounted at the cost of the preferred share at perpetuity.
+The valuation of non-callable preferred stock is relatively more simple than the valuation of their callable counterparts.
+Essentially, the price of a non-callable preferred share equals the dividends paid by the stock, discounted at the cost of the preferred share at perpetuity.
 Mathematically, the relationship can be expressed using the following formula:

 P = D/r

-- P – the price of a non-callable preferred share
+- P – the price of a non-callable preferred stock share

 - D – the dividends paid by a non-callable preferred share